glatard/brep/README.md

 A prototype distributed repository for Boutiques tools.

 A fresh clone of this repository will only contain symbolic links pointing to files in empty sub-directories under `submodules`.
+A few scripts are available to help work with sub-modules:
-To get the actual file, type `./get.sh <file>` /from the root directory of this repository/.
+* To get a file: `./get.sh <file>`
+* To add a new Git repo and extract its Boutiques descriptors: `./add.sh <git_url>`